Zodiac Aerospace

-Zodiac Aerospace was a French aerospace group founded in 1896 that supplied systems and equipment for aircraft.
-It had around 100 sites across the globe and employed nearly 35,000 people.
+Zodiac Aerospace was a French aerospace group, active from 1896 to 2018, that supplied systems and equipment for aircraft.
 In October 2018, it was acquired by French aerospace and defense company Safran.
-It is one of the oldest aerospace group known to exist in world.

 History

-Aeronautic foundations (1896 - 1933)
+Aeronautic foundations (1896–1933)

 The company was founded in 1896 as "Mallet, Mélandri et de Pitray" by Maurice Mallet and his associates.
 In the beginning, the company was involved in the production of hydrogen balloons for sport and tourism.

-In 1909, the company changed its name to become "Zodiac".
-It then experienced a boom in the construction of airplanes and airships, especially for the Aérostation Maritime (Naval Balloon Command) and through its participation in the war effort.
+In 1909, the company changed its name to "Zodiac."
+The company then experienced a boom fueled by the construction of airplanes and airships, especially for the Aérostation Maritime (Naval Balloon Command), and through its participation in the war effort.
 Until the 1930s, 63 airships would leave Zodiac's workshops.

-Marine activities (1934 - 1972)
+Marine activities (1934–1972)

-In 1934, the company created the first prototype inflatable boats, ancestors of the renowned "Zodiac", which would contribute to the development of the civil and military inflatable boat industry.
+In 1934, the company created the first prototype inflatable boats, ancestors of the renowned "Zodiac," which would contribute to the development of the civil and military inflatable boat industry.

 The company then benefited from the boom in leisure activities after the Second World War, as well as the French infatuation with recreational boating in the 1960s: Zodiac, therefore, developed inflatable boats for the civil market and gradually gave up the airship market for the more promising water sports market.
 Zodiac would nevertheless honor a contract in 1966 with CNES (Centre National d'Etudes Spatiales - National Centre for Space Studies) for the production of a meteorological balloon, in the scope of the EOLE project.
 At the end of the 1960s, the Group reorganized and set up its first sales operation for exporting its products overseas more easily.
-In 1964 it opened its first subsidiary in Spain - "Zodiac Española" - and then "Zodiac North America" in 1970.
+In 1964 it opened its first subsidiary in Spain - "Zodiac Española" - followed by "Zodiac North America" in 1970.